PracticeEngine/SSRS.Security/src/SSRS2016.OpenIDConnect.Security/README.md

 Set all the following values within the &lt;system.web&gt; element, replacing the validation and decryption keys with your generated values.

+IMPORTANT: Set the domain to the value your server is hosted at.

 ```xml
 <configuration>
   <system.web>